panagiotiskon/AI-Project-3/README.md

 Also in the csp.py file is implemented the Dom/Wdeg heuristic according to this paper: http://www.frontiersinai.com/ecai/ecai2004/ecai04/pdf/p0146.pdf paragraph 3.3.

-### Some useful information about the implementetion of this project:
+### Some useful information about the implementetion of the project:

 - The duration of the examination of each course is 3 hours.
 - The duration of the examination period of all courses is 21 days(Weekends are excluded).